Travigo/travigo/README.md

 ### Areas Supported

 #### Stops
-All of Great Britain
+* All of Great Britain

 #### Operators
-All of Great Britain
+* All of Great Britain

 #### Lines/Timetables
-Cambridge Stagecoach (partial)
+* England
+  * Some Operators data fails to parse
+  * Availability/Scheduling is not currently imported
+  * Except London

 #### Realtime Bus Tracking
-None
+* None

 #### Fares
-None
+* None